Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Introduction

 \subsection{Related Works}

-Pull-based communication is an attractive approach to reduce unnecessary data transmissions of wireless devices and it is useful and efficient for a variety of \gls{iot} monitoring applications \cite{akar2024query} and informative data collection for controlling mobile actuator~\cite{shiraishi2022query}.
-The latest work designs a pull-based communication scheme to retrieve only the relevant data, considering the data necessity in the applications level requirements~\cite{shiraishi2022query, agheli2024effective,kalor2025data}.
+Pull-based communication is an attractive approach to reduce unnecessary data transmissions of wireless devices by considering the data necessity from the application layer requirements~\cite{agheli2024effective}.
+It is proved useful and efficient for a variety of \gls{iot} monitoring applications~\cite{akar2024query, kalor2025data,Agheli2026pullquery} and informative data collection for controlling mobile actuators~\cite{shiraishi2022query}.
+In this direction, pull-based communication has also been explored for remote tracking~\cite{zakeri2025goal,vilni2025real}, where goal-oriented and correlation-aware scheduling policies are designed based on the estimation error and transmission cost, to retrieve information that is only relevant to the estimation objective.
 Furthermore, in the context of \gls{iot} network, energy efficiency is a key requirement to prolong the network lifetime.
 To this end, the introduction of energy-saving technology for idle-listening of communication is important.
 In the context of cellular networks, \gls{drx}~\cite{lin2022survey} is well investigated, in which \gls{ue} periodically activates its main radio with \gls{drx} cycle to check the communication requests.
 However, this approach faces a challenge in managing the trade-off between the energy consumption and latency through the \gls{drx} cycle~\cite{rostami2020wake}.
 To deal with this problem, the concept of wake-up radio access has been introduced~\cite{rostami2020wake,froytlog2019ultra}.
 Recently, the 3GPP introduced the low-power \gls{wur} and \gls{wus} in Rel-18~\cite{hoglund20243gpp,3gpp:38-869,wagner2023low}, in which a separate ultra-low-power \gls{wur} is installed into \gls{iot} device.
 The specific architecture of \gls{wur} and \gls{wus} design has been investigated in~\cite{3gpp:38-869}.
 Introducing wake-up radio enables the \gls{bs} to retrieve data from the target devices in a demand-driven way.
 In the context of cellular networks, the authors in~\cite{ruiz2022energy} introduced a wake-up scheme that controls the parameter of wake-up control based on the traffic forecasting model.
 Also, the authors in \cite{rostami2019wake_model} analyzed the system-level performance of wake-up radio in terms of energy efficiency under the latency constraint.